Jahia/jcrestapi/README.md

         "type" : "<URI identifying the resource associated with this node's type" }

+Note that it should be possible for an API client to only request a subset of the complete structure.
+For example, a client might only be interested in properties for a given call and not care about the rest of the structure.
+This should be handled using query parameters during the `GET` request on the node resource.

 ### <a name="properties"/>Properties representation

 A node's properties are gathered within a `props` object that has the following structure: